SoftwareAG/c8y-docs/content/cloud-remote-access/using-cloud-remote-access-bundle/endpoints.md

 3. Follow the descriptions below for the protocol-specific settings.

 {{< c8y-admon-info >}}
 To be able to configure an endpoint, you need ADMIN permission for "Remote access" and "Device control".
 To read data, a READ permission is sufficient.
-For more information on permissions, refer to [Administration > Managing permissions](/users-guide/administration/#managing-permissions) in the *User guide*.
+For more information on permissions, refer to [Managing permissions](/standard-tenant/managing-permissions/).
 {{< /c8y-admon-info >}}

 <a name="adding-remote-access-endpoints-via-vnc"></a>